 Whether you choose to use real or silk flowers, candles, a selection of coloured bottles or another pretty feature; a simply arranged centrepiece can really set your table apart for a festive occasion.
 Using faux eucalyptus stems and white hydrangea from our Fleur Di Brissi collection of silk flowers, in addition to a few well placed white candles and bright green glass bottles, we created a charming yet tasteful central arrangement that was quick and easy to put together.

 No Easter dining table is complete without a decorative egg or a feather or two.
-To keep the Easter theme subtle, we used large, white duck eggs, delicately tied with green ribbon and nested in our Amalfi bowls on each side of the table.
+To keep the Easter theme subtle, we used large, white duck eggs, delicately tied with green ribbon.
 A simple white feather and white lace ribbon adorned each napkin.
 Finally, a few birch branches were tied with soft ribbons and put to good use as a suspended centrepiece, with a few carefully placed eucalyptus sprays and a selection of painted duck egg decorations for good measure.